pinterior/towns-dev-memo/langs/highc17.md

 - `NATIVERUN` must set to 386|DOS-Extender command line
    - variable is set to `Q:\RUN386.EXE -nocrt`
-   - change the drive letter to properly point `RUN386.EXE` on your boot drive
+   - change the drive letter to point `RUN386.EXE` on your boot drive
    - do not remove `-nocrt` option

 ##### Example